-TRANSLATION SERVICES
+INTERPRETATION AND TRANSLATION SERVICES

 DHMP is committed to meeting our plan members' needs.
+DHMP contracts with an interpreter service: CERTIFIED LANGUAGES INTERNATIONAL, phone number 800-362-3241.
+If you need an interpreter during your provider visit or call, let your provider or Health Plan Services know.
 DHMP contracts with certified translation services at no cost to our plan members.
-For further assistance, please contact Health Plan Services at 303-602-2100.
+If you need plan materials translated, contact Health Plan Services at 303-602-2090.